prcutler/speakerstand-lights/README.md

 # Sound Reactive NeoPixel FeatherWing

-The `cp-spakerstand-lights` project is written in CircuitPython and     uses the [NeoPixel FeatherWing](https://www.adafruit.com/product/3124), rp2040 Feather, and a digital microphone breakout board.
-Together, they create a sound reactive spectrogram displayed on the NeoPixel FeatherWing.
+The `speakerstand-lights` project is written in CircuitPython and     uses a [NeoPixel FeatherWing](https://www.adafruit.com/product/3124), an [Adafruit rp2040 Pico Feather](https://learn.adafruit.com/adafruit-feather-rp2040-pico), and a digital microphone breakout board I used an [I2S mic](https://learn.adafruit.com/adafruit-i2s-mems-microphone-breakout) but any *digital* mic will work, but not analog.
+Together, they create a sound reactive spectrogram displayed on the NeoPixel FeatherWing's pixels.

-I can't take credit for probably 90% of the code, it was adapted from these two projects, especially the second one:
+## Part 1: CircuitPython Code

+Thank you to Adafruit, including Kattni Rembor and Philip Burgess, for the [Adafruit EyeLights LED Glasses Music-Reactive Lights](https://learn.adafruit.com/adafruit-eyelights-led-glasses-and-driver/music-reactive-lights) project.
+Better yet, it's released under a MIT license making it easy to modify.

+To use with the Feather 2040rp Pico and a FeatherWing NeoPixel, the code needed to be updated to remove the `LED_Glasses` module and replaced with `PixelFramebuffer` from the `adafruit_pixel_framebuf` module.

+Additionally, I reduced the spectrum the microphone listens for as the NeoPixel FeatherWing has less pixels (8x4) than the original code's 13x9 LED matrix.

 * Adapted from the [FFT Example: Waterfall Spectrum Analyzer](https://learn.adafruit.com/ulab-crunch-numbers-fast-with-circuitpython/overview ) by Jeff Epler

 * Also adapted from [Mini LED Matrix Audio Visualizer](https://learn.adafruit.com/mini-led-matrix-audio-visualizer/code-the-mini-led-matrix-audio-visualizer) by Liz Clark

+## Part Two - 3D Printing a new speaker stand

 I will be installing the NeoPixel FeatherWing in AudioEngine P4 speaker stands which I will be 3D printing (and will add the CAD and STL files here when complete).
 This will include a cutout for the NeoPixel FeatherWing on the front and the USB power cable on the back.

-The code works with the NeoPixels reacting to volume, but it needs to be tweaked to lower the ceiling and raise the floor of how far the pixels move.
-The included code was originally written for a 13x9 matrix and I'm using a 4x8 matrix via the `adafruit_pixel_framebuf` library.

 AudioEngine P4 speaker on its stand with the NeoPixel FeatherWing: